 Choosing a lock for your self storage unit should not be taken lightly.
 You think that your property is safe because there is a fence around the property and the property has cameras.
 Those are security features that the storage company provides and they are a great deterrent for most negative activity.
 However, you can never be too safe or too precautious when it comes to your valuables.
-The lock you choose is just as important as the other features on site.
+The self storage lock you choose is just as important as the other features on site.

 Take time to choose a lock that is a heavy duty and high quality.
 The lock you choose is the last defense you have to keep your items safe and secure while in storage – whether they are in your shed or out-building on your property or in your storage unit at our many locations.

-There are so many choices of locks out there and with that goes a wide range of prices.
+There are so many choices of self storage locks out there and with that goes a wide range of prices.
 When selecting a lock, there are a few things you want to ensure the lock provides:

 - Is the lock you are looking at rust proof?
 Most storage units are drive up units and out in the elements year-round.
 This means you would pull up to the unit like you do your own garage door.
 If the lock rusts, it may not open for you and be stuck in the locked position.